-\p{Acknowledgments} We would like to thank our advisor Dan Margalit for many helpful math conversations and his continued support and encouragement.
-We would also like to thank Benson Farb and Andy Putman for reading and providing comments on earlier drafts of this paper.
+\p{Acknowledgments} Most of this work is part of the author's thesis.
+We would like to thank our advisor Dan Margalit for many helpful math conversations and his continued support and encouragement.
+We would also like Benson Farb, Eduard Looijenga, and Andy Putman for reading and providing comments on earlier drafts of this paper.
 We would like to thank Igor Belegradek, Wade Bloomquist, Katherine Williams Booth, John Etnyre, Annie Holden, Thang Le, Agniva Roy, Roberta Shapiro and Cindy Tan for helpful conversations regarding this paper.